US STOCKS-Dow, S&P drop as financials' rally ebbs, tech boosts Nasdaq

 "At this point, a December rate hike is baked in.
 It would require something pretty exceptional for the Fed not to hike."

-Eight of the 11 major S&P 500 sectors were lower, with the financial index's 1.43 percent drop leading the decliners.
+Seven of the 11 major S&P 500 sectors were lower, with the financial index's drop of 1.48 percent leading the decliners.

 The sector has gained 10.9 percent since the election on Nov.
-8 - the biggest among the S&P sectors and well above the S&P's 1.9 percent gain and the Dow's 3.2 percent rise.
+8 - the biggest among the S&P sectors and well above the S&P's 1.9 percent gain as well as the Dow's 3.2 percent rise.

 "Investors should book gains and wait for more evidence that the structural improvement in macro trends and regulations will materialize", brokerage Baird said of the rally in bank stocks.

-The S&P 500 index showed 12 new 52-week highs and two new lows, while the Nasdaq recorded 142 new highs and 19 new lows.
-(Reporting by Tanya Agrawal; Editing by Savio D'Souza and Anil D'Silva)
+The S&P 500 index showed 11 new 52-week highs and two new lows, while the Nasdaq recorded 113 new highs and 15 new lows.
+(Reporting by Tanya Agrawal; Editing by Savio D'Souza)

 * NY Times: Trump said firing Comey relieved "great pressure"